t1gu1/lvim-config/README.md

 ## Why

-- eslint and prettier are setup correctly to works with typescript and react (auto format on save works)
+- Eslint and prettier are setup correctly to works with typescript and react (auto format on save works)
 - Few tweaks that make everything easier or remove bugs
 - Few usefull plugin added and already mapped to control for you
 - LunarVim is easy and fast to setup, you'll spare a really good time to simply git clone that config (Easier to remove or edit than add new stuff)